sabbour/vmss-nginx-phpfpm-datadisk/README.md

 ## What if you want to use VSTS for CI/CD

 Follow [this tutorial](https://blogs.msdn.microsoft.com/devops/2017/05/15/deploying-applications-to-azure-vm-scale-sets/) while using the custom Packer template `packer\webserver.json`.

 **TODO:** Write better documentation.

+## Deploying to Azure

+1. Register for Health Probe provider, to allow for rolling updates (takes around 10 minutes)

+    ```sh
+    az feature register --name AllowVmssHealthProbe --namespace Microsoft.Network
+    ```

+    Once the feature `AllowVmssHealthProbe` is registered, invoking `az provider register -n Microsoft.Network` is required to get the change propagated.

+1. Run the below manually or through CI/CD.

+    Make sure to replace the value of `existingManagedImageName` in `azuredeploy.parameters.json` with the built image name.

+    Also double check the resource group names and other values.

+    ```sh
+    az group deployment create -n deploypackervmssarm -g packervmssarm --template-file azuredeploy.json --parameters azuredeploy.parameters.json
+    ```

+**TODO:** Write better documentation.